leszek-wojcik/robobo/docs/_posts/2018-03-09-robobo-design.md

 Motor, hydraulic or pneumatic actuator.
 Even if these elements will not be part of project we want our software ready to accommodate them just in case.

-- Motor abstraction should be flexible enough to change control algorithm during runtime.
-For instance if we would like to change PID algorithm parameters or even exchange PID with other algorithm Robobo design should allow to do that.
+- Motor control should be flexible enough to change control algorithm during runtime.
+For instance if we would like to change PID algorithm parameters or even exchange PID with other algorithm then Robobo design should allow to do that.
 For control algorithm introduction please refer to my [servo post]( https://leszek-wojcik.github.io/robobo/arduino/servo/encoder/pololu/hbridge/pid/2017/12/29/servo.html).